k4l1sh/KaliscriptCOTG/README.md

 # KaliscriptCOTG
 This is a script to automate the raiding and construction on Crown of the Gods.
-Just confirm the selections in each auto tool and click to start.

 ![Kaliscript](https://i.imgur.com/ApRqvXM.png)